usdigitalresponse/univaf/README.md

 ## Project Structure

-This project is broken up into three major components:
+This project is broken up into three major components, each in a separate directory:

 1. **`server`** is a small API server that wraps a Postgres database.
 Various scrapers and API clients can `POST` appointment data to it, and consumers can `GET` data from it.
 It’s currently accessible in production at https://getmyvax.org/.